 As you streamline your systems, you pick up speed-moving ahead with new capabilities and efficiency.
 An ongoing process, your IT consolidation journey will put you on the path to immediate and future success.

-Many solution providers sell consolidation as a one-time effort.
+consolidation as a one-time effort.
 In fact, consolidation is an ongoing process-a journey.

 point of departure for higher performance

 What business today is agile enough to meet the demands of the marketplace?